/**

 * If it is found, then the operation succeeds.
 If it is not found, the operation

-* fails with a ConditionCheckFailedException
+* fails with a ConditionCheckFailedException.

 If

-, DynamoDB assumes that the attribute
+* Exists is false, DynamoDB assumes that the attribute

 * value does not exist in the table.
 If in fact the value does not exist, then the